 Under our equity incentive plan, employees may elect to have us withhold shares to satisfy minimum statutory federal, state, and local tax withholding obligations arising from the vesting of their awards.
 When we withhold these shares, we are required to remit to the appropriate taxing authorities the market price of the awards withheld, which could be deemed a purchase of shares by us on the date of withholding.
-For the three months ended December 31, 2022, there were 24,100 shares withheld.
+For the three months ended December 31, 2023, there were no shares withheld.